 A common treatment for low T is testosterone replacement therapy (TRT).
 In essence, TRT gives your body the testosterone it isn’t producing.
-TRT comes in several forms including testosterone injections, testosterone pellets, testosterone gels, and testosterone patches.
+Testosterone therapy comes in several forms, including injections, pellets, gels, and patches.

 How can I naturally boost testosterone?

-In addition to medical interventions, some people pursue ways to naturally boost testosterone production.
-Research suggests exercise––like high-intensity interval training (HIIT)––or resistance training may lead to higher hormone levels (Riachy, 2020).
+In addition to medical interventions like taking Clomid, some people pursue ways to naturally boost testosterone production.
+Research suggests exercise––like high-intensity interval training (HIIT) or resistance training—may lead to higher hormone levels (Riachy, 2020).

 Sleep is the time when your body produces the most testosterone.
 If you’re not getting enough quality sleep (for example, if you have a condition like sleep apnea), your testosterone levels may drop.
 Aim to get 7–9 hours of sleep each night for your testosterone factories to work their best (Liu, 2019).

 If you have questions about male infertility, low testosterone, or Clomid, speak with a healthcare provider or fertility specialist to create a treatment plan that’s right for you.